Club resources

 - Sport Clubs: Campus Recreation Services (Campus Recreation)

-- Be sure to upload a roster of who all is attending the trip
+- Be sure to upload a roster of all who are attending the trip

 There are two necessary documents that need to be submitted to your Travel Case: